Project Dam 2

 Lucas Facer (UK), Kim Gubbini (LU) & Thomas Randall-Page (UK)

-With Amazon is a River, the trio of architects Kim Gubbini, Lucas Facer and Thomas Randall-Page propose a vision that is both poetic and critical of the distribution and lifecycle of resources.
-The installation, a scaffold, becomes an hydraulic clock whose movements are ensured by the filling, tipping and emptying of a series of containers and everyday objects.
-But rather than measuring time, this work uses the flow and accumulation of water to address issues of gain and wealth, questioning the way we consume and the power that comes with it.
+The installation takes the form of a playful bricolage tower, containing a kinetic water clock whose movements are generated by the gradual filling, tipping and draining of a series of familiar household vessels.
+Rather than measuring time, the flow and accumulation of water are used to represent issues of wealth and inequality, questioning the way we consume and the power that comes with it.

 Assembly and operation